 Joshua Lue Chee Kong (Trinidad and Tobago) is an artist, researcher and collector with a focus on Caribbean narratives around colonialism and the way it has shaped the social fabric of the region.
-Weaving through this history poses many challenges as his works provide more questions than answers.
 Most of his time is spent photographing and documenting endangered heritage sites and recording the stories of its inhabitants.
 In his last exhibition titled Paradise at Medulla Gallery, Trinidad in June 2016, he showed various sculptures based on the violent history of Trinidad and Tobago from the past, present and the future with influences drawn from afro-futurism.

 Whilst at Delfina Foundation, Joshua will be dedicated to research and explore Autograph’s archives and develop a new project based on the relations between British Empire and Trinidad Tobago in the 19th century.